HofmannZ/cnvm/README.md

 cnvm download-snapshot
 ```

-or with restart:
+> Make use you have stopped you cardano-node!

+Or use with the `--restart` flag to automatically stop/start:

 ```sh
 cnvm download-snapshot --restart
 ```

-> Make use you have stopped you cardano-node!
-(The script will remind you when you run it.)

 #### $ cnvm upgrade